rodriguezda/python-programming-104/unit-1-variables/day1-welcome-slides.md

   - Isn't graded, but is good practice.
   - We will go over it the next class!
-  - Homework will be assigned Monday, Tuesday, and Wednesday
+  - Homework will be assigned most classes
   - The homework is available from the main GitHub page.
   - It shouldn't take you more than 1-2 hours.
+  - Please complete before the end of the week.
+  - Homework submissions will be to this form: [insert link here]

 ---